Reflexive dg categories in algebra and topology: Introduction

 \ Associated to a topological space $X$ are two natural dg-$k$-algebras: the algebra of cochains $C^\bullet(X,k)$ and the algebra of chains on loops $C_\bullet(\Omega X,k)$.
 The following is a simplified version of the results of \Cref{Section: reflexivity for chains and cochains}:

 \begin{Introthm} Let $X$ be a path connected topological space and $k$ a field.
 Suppose that $H_i(\Omega X,k)$ is finite dimensional for all $i \geq 0$.
-Then both $C^\bullet(X,k)$ and $C_\bullet(\Omega X,k)$ are reflexive as long as either of the following conditions hold: \begin{enumerate} \item $X$ is simply connected. \item $\pi_1(X)$ is a finite $p$-group, where $p=\operatorname{char} (k)> 0$. \end{enumerate} Moreover, there are equivalences \end{Introthm}We remark that the assumptions of the theorem are satisfied by finite simply connected CW complexes (in fact, $C^\bullet(X,k)$ is reflexive whenever $\oplus_{i\in \mathbb{N}}H_i(X,k)$ is finite dimensional) and classifying spaces of finite $p$-groups (where we moreover have $C_\bullet\Omega BG \simeq kG$).
-We give further examples from string topology, rational homotopy theory, $p$-complete groups, and symplectic geometry.
-Note that $\pvd(C_{\bullet} \Omega X)$ can be interpreted as the category of $\infty$-local systems on $X$ with finite fibres.
+Then both $C^\bullet(X,k)$ and $C_\bullet(\Omega X,k)$ are reflexive as long as either of the following conditions hold: \begin{enumerate} \item $X$ is simply connected. \item $\pi_1(X)$ is a finite $p$-group, where $p=\operatorname{char} (k)> 0$. \end{enumerate} Moreover, there are equivalences \end{Introthm}We remark that the assumptions of the theorem are satisfied by finite simply connected CW complexes (in fact, $C^\bullet(X,k)$ is reflexive whenever $\oplus_{i\in \mathbb{N}}H_i(X,k)$ is finite dimensional) and classifying spaces of finite $p$-groups (where we moreover have $C_\bullet(\Omega BG,k) \simeq kG$).
+We give further examples from string topology, rational homotopy theory, $p$-compact groups, and symplectic geometry.
+Note that $\pvd(C_{\bullet}(\Omega X,k))$ can be interpreted as the category of $\infty$-local systems on $X$ with finite fibres. {For a general path connected $X$, we show that $\pvd(C^{\bullet}(X, k))$ is a derived completion of $C_{\bullet}(\Omega X, k)$ in the sense of \cite{efimovcompletion}, cf.~\Cref{dfdcochainslem}.}